veereshba1/veereshba1/README.md

 ### Hi there, I'm Veeresh

-## I'm a Software Engineer by day 👨‍💼 and a gamer by night 🎮
+## I'm an Engineer by day 👨‍💼 and a gamer by night 🎮
 -  Proficient with `Python` and `Java`
 -  I’m currently learning Front End Frameworks
 -  2020 Goals: Make myself comfortable with Front end